bjornekelund/DXLogICOMScripts/README.md

 4. Automatic setting of edges and reference level for the waterfall/spectrum display based on band and operating mode.
 5. Single-key waterfall/spectrum display zoom.

-Note that if the utility [Icom Automagic 2](https://github.com/bjornekelund/ICOMautomagic2) is used, items 3-5 are redundant and should not be enabled.
+Note that if the utility [Icom Automagic](https://github.com/bjornekelund/ICOMautomagic) is used, items 3-5 are redundant and should not be enabled.

 Minor modifications of the scripts (e.g. changing power levels or band edges) can be